Memory cards must be waterproof.

 Memory Cards Must Be Waterproof!

-I’m not alone here — in my stupidity of putting a digital memory card in the washing machine or in my experience of being able to retrieve all of the photos from the memory card.
+I’m not alone here.
+Others have put a digital memory card in the washing machine.
+And they’ve also been able to retrieve all of the photos from the memory card.

 In their own words: